hounslg/SF-Technology-Sparx/README.md

 ![Toolbox Items](/md-images/icons.png)
 The package does't contain the Salesforce icons, these can be downloaded using the links below.
 You can then convert them using the BIMP file to a coloured rectangle, image in the top left corner.
 Some icons though are used with a white circlar background.
 I've not found a way to create this yet using BIMP.
-To create this the MDG file contains three images, a white circle and two versions with boarders.
+To create this the MDG file contains three images, a white circle and two versions with borders.
 These can be used to create the diagram above.

 ## Salesforce Links
 * https://medium.com/salesforce-architects/introducing-salesforce-diagrams-a8fa7bc4a3e